All persons aged 13–64 years should be screened for HIV at least once.

 - Have you had sex with someone who could answer yes to any of the above questions or someone whose sexual history you don’t know?

 You should be tested at least once a year if you answer yes to any of the above questions.
-Sexually active gay and bisexual men may benefit from more frequent testing (for example, every 3 to 6 months).
+Sexually active members of the LGBTQIA+ community may benefit from more frequent testing (for example, every 3 to 6 months).

 If you’re pregnant, you should be screened for HIV at least once during pregnancy.
 Talk to your health care provider about getting tested for HIV and other ways to protect you and your child from getting HIV.